nandyalu/trailarr/docs/setup/settings.md

 - Default is `true`

 Enable this setting to optimize trailers for web streaming.
 This will allow trailers to start playing faster while streaming over network.
 Might slightly increase file size.

+## Advanced Settings

+### Yt-dlp Cookies Path

+- Default is `None`

+If you are having issues downloading trailers due to age restrictions, bot detection, etc., you can set the path to a file containing YouTube cookies.
+This will allow the app to use the cookies to bypass restrictions.

+See yt-dlp [documentation](https://github.com/yt-dlp/yt-dlp){:target="_blank"} for more information on how to get the cookies file.

+!!! warning
+    Make sure to save the cookies file in a secure location and map the volume to the container.
+Set the path to the file in this setting.